 “Congratulations, you are eligible to immigrate to Canada.”

-What is not clearly communicated is the fact that there are hundreds of thousands of people worldwide who qualify or who are eligible under one of the three programs, but who will never be invited to apply for Permanent Residence because their CRS ranking score is too low to ever expect an invitation to apply.
-It’s not enough to just get into the pool, you have to score high enough to be chosen by Canada.
+What is not clearly communicated is the fact that there are hundreds of thousands of people worldwide who qualify in the sense that they meet the eligibility criteria under one of the 3 programs operated by the Express Entry system, but who will never receive an Invitation to Apply (ITA) for Permanent Residence.
+That is because their score in the Comprehensive Ranking System is too low to ever expect an invitation.
+It’s not enough that you have a profile in the Express Entry pool.
+Although it will remain active in the pool for a year (thus eligible for draws), you have to score high enough to be chosen above the other candidates in an Express Entry draw.

-On the basis of their eligibility, clients are encouraged to send a large sum of money so that their profile can be submitted, and their ranking score computed.
-What is not mentioned is the fact that the ranking score can be computed without submitting a profile, and it would take approximately 20-30 minutes for an honest expert to determine if it makes any financial sense for the client to move forward with the process or not.
+Based solely on their eligibility to enter the Express Entry pool, clients are encouraged to send a large sum of money so that their Express Entry profile can be submitted, and their Comprehensive Ranking System (CRS) score can be officially generated.
+What is not mentioned is the fact that anyone’s CRS score can be computed without submitting a profile, and it would take approximately 20-30 minutes for an honest expert to determine if it makes any financial sense for the client to move forward with this process or not.

-The clients are further encouraged when they receive “official proof” of their eligibility which is usually a print screen of their CRS ranking details from inside the Canada immigration online portal and a letter from IRCC that welcomes them to the Express Entry pool.
-While these are official documents, they do not in any way convey that the applicant has any chance of ever immigrating to Canada.
-They are simply a confirmation that the client’s information is registered in the portal.
-The CRS score is the important part to pay attention to.
+The clients are further encouraged when they receive “official proof” of their eligibility from the federal government.
+This is usually a print screen showing their detailed points which make up their CRS score from inside the online portal with their Express Entry profile number and a letter that welcomes them to the Express Entry pool.
+And it probably comes in both official languages!
+While these are indeed official documents, they do not in any way convey that the applicant has any chance of ever immigrating to Canada.
+They are simply a confirmation that the client’s information is registered in the portal, in other words, they have an Express Entry profile.
+It sounds promising – but your Express Entry profile number really only means that you have met the minimum criteria to enter the pool.
+The vast majority of people in the pool are never invited to apply.

-What CRS scores are required for success with Express Entry
+What CRS scores are required to succeed with Express Entry?

-What this means is that, under present circumstances, unless you qualify under the Federal Skilled Trades Program, you need to have a score of 439 or higher to have a really good chance of being invited to apply for Permanent Residence in Canada.
+This means that, under present circumstances, unless you qualify as a tradesperson, you probably need to have a minimum score of over 480 to have a really good chance of being invited to apply for permanent residence through Express Entry.

-Now, it’s important to point out that the Express Entry program is constantly changing, and no one can predict what CRS score will be required to receive an invitation to apply.
-But when you look at historical and recent trends, you can gain a better sense of what your chances are and then make an informed decision as to how you want to spend your money.
+Having said this, it’s important to point out that the Express Entry system is constantly changing, and no one can predict with certainty what CRS score may result in an invitation to apply.
+But when you look at historical and recent trends, you can gain a better sense of what your chances are with your various points that make up your CRS score, and then make an informed decision about how you want to spend your money.
+You can also monitor the Express Entry draws to see the trends.

 Promises of Provincial Nomination through Express Entry

-Individuals whose CRS scores are obviously too low to ever be invited to apply for Permanent Residence through Express Entry are sometimes given further encouragement that their agent/lawyer/consultant is constantly monitoring all of the various Provincial immigration streams and they will submit your information to any provincial program that you may qualify for at no extra cost.
-A provincial nomination certificate through Express Entry results in an additional 600 points and a guaranteed invitation to apply for Permanent Residence through Express Entry.
+Here is the second part of the scam.
+Individuals whose CRS score is obviously too low to ever be picked in a draw to receive an Invitation to Apply (ITA) for Permanent Residence through Express Entry are sometimes given further encouragement that their agent/lawyer/consultant is constantly monitoring all of the various Provincial immigration streams.
+They offer to submit your information to any provincial program you may qualify for at no extra cost.
+A provincial nomination certificate, if added to your Express Entry profile, results in an additional 600 points and a guaranteed invitation to apply for Permanent Residence in the next Express Entry draw.

-Just get a Job offer and you will increase your points
+Just get a Job offer to increase your Express Entry points

 How to protect yourself from immigration fraud